Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Conclusions

 \section{Conclusions}

-In the post-credit-crunch environment, risk simulations depend critically on having a realistic (fat-tailed) model of asset returns.
-The methods developed here allow traditional Gaussian samples to be converted to other distributions via the application of the solution differential equation to the samples.
-The differential equation is the recycling ODE for transforming samples from a density $f_1$ to a density $f_2$, and is
+This paper has developed two related threads of thought.
+First, risk simulations depend critically on having a realistic (fat-tailed) model of asset returns.
+The methods developed here allow traditional Gaussian samples to be converted to other distributions via the application to the samples of the solution of a recycling differential equation.
+The recycling differential equation is the ODE for transforming samples from a density $f_0$ to a density $f_1$, and is

 where

 We have given an explicit example for the Student t case, where a power series emerges coupled to a tail model.
 Other more complicated distributions with an explicit density may be handled similarly or numerically, and other base distributions may be treated.
 In particular we can use changes of variable to construct ``essentially IF-less'' algorithms for objects like the normal quantile.
 The efficiency of such algorithms in GPU computation is of interest, and the methods introduced here can be considered for other target distributions.
 In contrast to the normal case, where there are no parameters beyond the translation and scale, we must first solve the RODE with the relevant parameters and then develop a suitable fast approximation.